Mike Vernon (ice hockey): Return to Calgary

 Vernon's retired number banner hangs alongside Lanny McDonald's in the Scotiabank Saddledome's rafters.

 Returning to the franchise he began his career with, the 37-year-old Vernon was expected to split goaltending duties with Fred Brathwaite.
 He played in 41 games in 2000–01, winning 12 games, losing 23 and posting a 3.23 GAA.
 He appeared in 18 games in 2001–02, and though his GAA improved to 2.76, he won only two.
 Vernon left the game following the season, announcing his retirement on September 13, 2002.
 He retired seventh all-time in regular season wins with 385, fourth among goalies in playoff appearances at 138 and fifth in playoff wins with 77.
-He played in four Stanley Cup Finals, winning two Stanley Cups.
+He played in four Stanley Cup Final, winning two Stanley Cups.

 Vernon held virtually every Flames franchise goaltending record upon his retirement.
 His regular season records—games played (526), wins (262) and minutes played (29,650)—were all subsequently broken by Miikka Kiprusoff, but he remains the team leader in playoff games played (81) and wins (43).
 The Flames honoured Vernon on February 6, 2007, retiring his #30 jersey.
 He was the second player in franchise history to have his number retired, after Lanny McDonald.
 Vernon was inducted into the Alberta Sports Hall of Fame in 2010.
 Vernon returned to the ice 2011 to play in the alumni game at the Heritage Classic outdoor game.

 Hockey Hall of Fame goaltender Glenn Hall considered Vernon one of the best goaltenders of his era: "I always thought Grant Fuhr was the best goalie of his time.
 But I always thought Vernie was very close."
 Vernon said that playing against the likes of Fuhr and Patrick Roy led him to improve at his position.
 He was a stand-up goaltender early in his career, but learned to adopt aspects of the butterfly style after watching them play.
 Standing only 5 ft 9 in tall, he relied on speed and reflexes to be a successful goaltender in the NHL.